 will contain mild spoilers

 Graphic descriptions of sexual acts, innuendos in gladiatorial arenas, venereal diseases, abortion, and relationships including homosexuality and slave-master dynamics.
+Coercive sexual relationships in slavery, including house slaves serving masters sexually; themes of exploitation and aftermath.

 Graphic depictions of gladiator battles with dismemberment, beatings, starvation, poisonings, murders, and Christians executed in arenas.